 We all know how easy it is to let something like a tire inspection slip our minds.
 With a passing glance, our tires may look okay.
 However, serious problems like tire dry rot can go unnoticed if you're not looking for them.
-Dry rot can cause many tire problems, including a blowout.
+Dry rot can cause many tire problems, including a blowout, which is also why you should always keep a spare tire in your trunk.
 SimpleTire.com recommends that you learn about dry rot and check your tires for it.
 These steps will help you avoid dangerous and expensive tire problems.

 What Is Tire Dry Rot?